orstavik/JoiComponents/book/chapter3_slot_matroska/6_Problem_NoFallbackSlotchange.md

  * do I need to react to `assignedNodes` changes, or
  * do I need to react to "`<slot>` element's flatDOM-childNodes changes"?

-The problem facing developers is that
-*reacting* to `assignedNodes` or flatDOM-childNodes changes does not occur in a vacuum.
+To answer this question, we must first remember that *reacting* to either `assignedNodes` or flatDOM-childNodes changes does not occur in a vacuum.

-Reacting to changes in `assignedNodes` and/or *all* flatDOM-childNodes hinge on some kind of processing of the nodes in question being performed.
-These processes *can* be context-free.
+On the contrary, these reactions usually hinges on some need to process the nodes in question.
+These processes are *very rarely context-free*; usually they rely on state data.
+The question is, is this state data exclusively connected to the `assignedNodes`?

-An example of a context-free process is an web component with a `<slot>` element that only reads how many `assignedNodes` the `<slot>` element has, and then show that number top-right inside itself.
+A naive process that counts the number of `assignedNodes` of a `<slot>` element and then print that number in the web components shadowDOM *only* needs the `assignedNodes` context.
-In such context-free processes, a good argument can be made that a `<slot>` element's fallback nodes should *never* be processed via a JS reaction, but that the state for the fallback nodes should be managed in static HTML/CSS template in the shadowDOM (or alternatively via JS in the `constructor()` if a pure HTML/CSS solution is unavailable).
+If the same count were to be applied to the web components own fallback nodes, then a good argument could be made that this state should not be processed as a `slotchange` reaction, but rather be fixed in static HTML/CSS template in the shadowDOM (alternatively fixed in the `constructor()`).
+In such a naive use-case, the context would likely be restricted to the `assignedNodes`.

 But, what if:
-1. the processing of `assignedNodes` and/or *all* flatDOM-childNodes is context-dependent?
+1. the processing of `assignedNodes` and flatDOM-childNodes depend on context outside themselves?
-2. And is such context-dependent processing of flatDOM-childNodes a relevant use-case?
+2. Is such context-dependent processing of flatDOM-childNodes a relevant use-case?
-3. Can then the output of the fallback nodes be known in advance of element construction?
-4. Can the result from this process be described in HTML/CSS?

 Yes, context-dependent processing of `<slot>` element's flatDOM-childNodes is relevant.
-In fact, most processing of `assignedNodes` is likely to be context-dependent: the flatDOM-childNodes might need to be processed using *global* and/or *element specific* input data.
+In fact, most processing of `assignedNodes` is likely to dependent on context outside the `assignedNodes` themselves.
+We can think of this context as *global* and *element specific* input data.
+And in such a situation, what is true for `assignedNodes` is true for *all* flatDOM-childNodes.

+And:
+1. Can then the output of the fallback nodes be known in advance of element construction?
+2. Can the result from this process be described in HTML/CSS?

 No, if a `<slot>` element's flatDOM-childNodes are processed using context input data, then this input data is often inaccessible from HTML/CSS.
 This means that *all* flatDOM-childNodes are likely to require a "change-reaction".

+Below we illustrate the fact that:
+ * reacting to "`<slot>` element's flatDOM-childNodes changes" is a more common use-case than
+ * reacting to "`assignedNodes` changes"

-In sum, this means that reacting to "`<slot>` element's flatDOM-childNodes changes" is likely the more common use-case in that when reacting to "`assignedNodes` changes", this reaction likely require context input data which in turn would require the same processing of the fallback childNodes.
+because reacting to "`assignedNodes` changes" is likely driven by the need to process context input data which apply equally to *all* flatDOM-childNodes.

 > The initial state of a `<slot>` element's flatDOM-childNodes is its `.childNodes`, an not `[]`.